-(2001) show that the convergence rate of a Gibbs sampler for a unimodal posterior density in \mathbb{R}^d approaches a constant as the number of observations increases.
+Ours are some of the few meaningful bounds on the convergence rate of a Markov chain method used in Bayesian statistics, as a function of statistical quantities such as the number of observations or number of groups.
+Such results are particularly rare for multimodal posterior densities.
+Roberts and Sahu (2001) show that the convergence rate of a Gibbs sampler for a unimodal posterior density in \mathbb{R}^d approaches a constant as the number of observations increases.
 Belloni and Chernozhukov (2009) show that if the posterior density converges uniformly to a normal density, then a Metropolis-Hastings chain restricted to a neighborhood of the true parameter value has polynomially decaying convergence rate.
-Jones and Hobert (2001,2004) and other authors (e.g. Rosenthal 1995,1996) obtain bounds on the time to be within distance $\epsilon > 0$ of convergence for various hierarchical random effect models having unimodal posterior densities, as a function of the initial values, data, and hyperparameters.
-Mossel and Vigoda (2006) show that the convergence rate of a Bayesian phylogenetic Markov chain method can decrease exponentially in the number of samples in the dataset.
+Jones and Hobert (2001, 2004) and other authors [e.g., Rosenthal (1995, 1996)] obtain bounds on the time to be within distance $\varepsilon > 0$ of convergence for various hierarchical random effect models having unimodal posterior densities, as a function of the initial values, data and hyperparameters.
+Mossel and Vigoda (2006) show that the convergence rate of a Markov chain method used in Bayesian phylogenetics can decrease exponentially in the number of samples in the dataset.
 We also learned after completing this article that Dr. Scott Schmidler at Duke University has independently obtained some convergence results in the motif-discovery context (personal communication).

-Showing that a Markov chain method used in statistical practice is "wellbehaved" usually consists of proving geometric ergodicity (Liu, Wong and Kong, 1995; Jarner and Hansen, 2000; Fort et al., 2003; Johnson and Jones, 2010), meaning that the chain converges to the posterior distribution at a geometric rate.
+Showing that a Markov chain method used in statistical practice is "well-behaved" usually consists of proving geometric ergodicity [Liu, Wong and Kong (1995), Jarner and Hansen (2000), Fort et al. (2003), Johnson and Jones (2010)], meaning that the chain converges to the posterior distribution at a geometric rate.
 The Gibbs sampler we analyze satisfies the even stronger property of uniform ergodicity; despite this, it is so poorly-behaved as to be unusable for obtaining samples from the posterior distribution for long DNA sequences.

 Characterizing the dependence of the convergence rate on statistical quantities like the number of observations or the number of parameters is critical in justifying the use of a Markov chain method.
 However, there are several difficulties in doing so.
-First, the posterior distribution of a statistical model has a much more complex form than the stylized distributions for which Markov chain convergence rates are typically obtained (Borgs et al. 1999; Bhatnagar and Randall 2004; Woodard, Schmidler, and Huber 2009).
+First, the posterior distribution of a statistical model has a much more complex form than the stylized distributions for which Markov chain convergence rates are typically obtained [Borgs et al. (1999), Bhatnagar and Randall (2004), Woodard, Schmidler and Huber (2009b)].
 Second, the data, and thus the convergence rate of the Markov chain, are stochastic and depend on the data-generating mechanism.

 We address these challenges by utilizing Bayesian asymptotic theory, which characterizes the behavior of the posterior distribution as the number of observations grows.
-This is complicated by the fact that Bayesian asymptotic theory is most well-developed in the case of a continuous parameter space, but the motif Gibbs sampler is defined on a discrete parameter space.
-We solve this by applying the asymptotic results on an alternative continuous parameterization of the motif model and then mapping those results to the discrete parameterization.
-Due to these technical challenges our main theorem requires sufficiently long motifs, and restricts to the case where each true motif corresponds to a fixed sequence of nucleotides (disallowing the small variations seen in Figure 1).
+This is complicated by the fact that Bayesian asymptotic theory is most well developed in the case of a continuous parameter space, but the motif Gibbs sampler is defined on a discrete parameter space.
+We handle this by applying the asymptotic results on an alternative continuous parameterization of the motif model and then mapping those results to the discrete parameterization.
+Due to these technical challenges our main theorem requires sufficiently long motifs, and is restricted to the case where each true motif corresponds to a fixed sequence of nucleotides (disallowing the small variations seen in Figure 1).
 We give an additional argument and simulation results suggesting that slow mixing holds even for very short motifs, and when the true motifs are allowed to vary between instances.